wbsoft/parce/docs/source/deflanguage.rst

 See for more information about regular expressions the documentation of the Python :mod:`re` module.

+Python's regular expression engine picks the first pattern that matches, even if a later rule would produce a longer match.
+So if you for example want to look for keywords such as ``else`` and ``elseif``, be sure to either put the longer one first, or use a boundary matching sequence such as ``\b``.

 When using a Pattern instance, `parce` obtains the regular expression by calling its :meth:`~parce.pattern.Pattern.build` method.
 You can use a Pattern object where manually writing a regular expression is too tedious.